rlads2017G1/old-blog/work.md

 June 21, 2018 &nbsp;&nbsp; [Taiwan Language Survey](https://twlangsurvey.github.io/main/)

 This is a web page for visualizing a [survey](https://docs.google.com/forms/d/e/1FAIpQLSdrZbbh8XHLYBlLFag8_MGJBtDjvDq-32wwGkvHxYzR2brixg/viewform) about language usage in Taiwan.
-It is aimed at raising public awareness about language loss in Taiwan.
+It is aimed at raising public awareness of language loss in Taiwan.
 {:.indent}

 <br>